RazrFalcon/svgdom/README.md

  - Encoding should be UTF-8.
  - Only most popular attributes are parsed, other stored as strings.
  - Compressed SVG (.svgz).
 You should decompress it by yourself.
+ - XML text escape is not implemented yet.
+Parsed text will be stored as is.
  - Not supported (mostly rare cases, but still valid by the SVG spec):
    - Complex CSS.
 Only simple *class* and *group* selectors are supported.
    - Whitespacing using a numerical Unicode references, aka `&#x0020;`.